 (We’ll take your word on both of these! ☺ )

-Shirts: Your registration fee includes a good quality short sleeve tech shirt (gender specific).
+Shirts: Your registration fee includes a good quality short sleeve tech shirt (gender specific) and hat/visor.

-Local Time Zone: All times are stated in Eastern Standard Time.
+Local Time Zone: All times are stated in Eastern Daylight Savings Time.

-Pre-race Check-in/Packet Pick-up: Friday from 3:00-6:00 PM and Saturday 6:30-7:30 AM at the Alcoa High School - "The Pistol Corral".
-(The 50 mile race packet pick-up can also be done on Saturday just prior to the race from 7-7:45 PM at Finisher's/Awards area in the school.)
+Pre-race Check-in/Packet Pick-up: Friday from 2:00-6:00 PM and Saturday 6:30-7:30 AM at the Alcoa High School - "The Pistol Corral".
+(The 10 and 50 mile race packet pick-up can also be done for one hour just prior to their respective start times in the Pistol Corral in the commons area in the school.)
 YOU MUST BE PRESENT TO SIGN THE WAIVER AND PICK UP YOUR BIB (INSURANCE REQUIREMENT).
 NO EXCEPTIONS!
 Thanks for your understanding and cooperation.
 While picking up your bib, make sure we have your correct distance, name, address, and other info.
-You will also get your shirt, swag bag, and freebies.
+You will also get your shirt, swag bag, any other applicable registration add-ons, and freebies.
 For fun, predict your finishing time.
 How accurate can you be?
 There will be a marksmanship award for the runner coming the closest.
-If you registered, but can't make it to the event and want someone else to pick up your swag (not including bib), use only the contact portal on this website (link here) to notify us (no emails, messages, calls, etc) by Wednesday, Dec 28, 2016.
+If you registered, but can't make it to the event and want someone else to pick up your swag (not including bib), use only the contact portal on this website (link here) to notify us (no emails, messages, calls, etc) by Wednesday, March 14, 2018.
 Give us your registered name, registered email address, registered distance, and the name of the person picking up for you.
 Tell them to come through the line and give your name and we'll do the rest for you.
 We're going to miss you!